Home Blog

 However, there are no differences [6*] in the medication used to treat ADHD for both sexes.
 Stimulant medications are used in treating ADHD symptoms, with no major differences in effectiveness seen between females and males.

-Book a session with a doctor to learn about the smartest ways to treat your ADHD.
+Book a session with a doctor to learn about the different ways to treat your ADHD.

 ADHD in men vs women